opitt/advent-of-code-2020/README.md

 ## Day 9
 _General_
 * Reading the assignment is critical (really?).
 Smallest and biggest number ...
 I interpreted as lowest and highest index ...
 Wrong assumption.
 RTF rules!

+## Day 10
+_Python_
+* Removing items from a list ... sometimes the simple things are just gone from the brain ...
+Thank you Google.